 Suspect sought for deadly midtown Atlanta shooting apprehended

-Patterson was apprehended at the Waterford Place Condominiums on Herodian Way, not far from Truist Park, where Cobb County Police said he had been seen earlier in the afternoon.

-Atlanta Police are expected to provide additional details at an evening news conference.

-Authorities said Patterson opened fire inside the waiting room of a medical facility on West Peachtree Street, leaving one woman dead and four others hurt.
+ATLANTA (WUPA) -- At least one person was killed and four others have been hurt in a shooting in a midtown Atlanta medical office building on Wednesday afternoon.
 Three of the injured persons were reported to be in critical condition.

 The incident happened in a waiting room at a Northside Medical building in the 1100 block of West Peachtree Street, NW.

+According to police, no additional shots have been fired since the initial shooting.
+More than two hours after the shooting, police said they had no information indicating that the suspect was still in the area.
+They lifted a shelter-in-place advisory, but asked people to stay away from the area due to the active investigation.

+Atlanta Police have identified the suspect as 24-year-old Deion Patterson.
+They said he is to be considered armed and dangerous.
+Anyone who sees him is asked to call 911 immediately.
+Crime Stoppers Atlanta is offering a $10,000 reward for Patterson's capture.

-APD officials had released several surveillance images of a shooting suspect shortly after the shooting.
+APD officials have released several surveillance images of the shooting suspect.
 In most of the images, the suspect is masked, however, in one image, the suspect does not have a mask on.
 The person was wearing dark pants and a light-colored hoodie with the hood pulled up.
 They had a mask on their face and appeared to be wearing a bag across their front.

 Patterson was discharged from the United States Coast Guard in January 2023, according to a statement from a Coast Guard spokesperson.